Come Walk With Joleen

 Long before her battle with breast cancer, Joleen Lamay was a huge proponent of Come Walk With Me.

 Joleen has spent her entire career (more than 20 years) as a physical education teacher and coach at Sumner High School.
 She would encourage her students to be involved with Come Walk With Me by offering class credit if they participated.

 “Although I no longer live in Sumner, I consider myself a local gal," Joleen says.
 "I have always loved the community message celebrated at Come Walk With Me (and) raising funds to help our community."

 The event became much more personal when Joleen was diagnosed with breast cancer in August 2015.

-"You never think you have it.
-I will never forget the doctor’s words: ‘This is not the news we want to share.'
-She probably spoke for another 15 minutes but I didn’t hear a word after that," Joleen shares.
+"You never think you have it," she explains.
+"I'll never forget the doctor’s words: ‘This is not the news we want to share.'
+She probably spoke for another 15 minutes, but I didn’t hear a word after that."

 Fortunately, Joleen had an entire community behind her.
 Her students and colleagues formed a team in her honor and walked at Come Walk With Me the following October.
 Joleen credits the power of positive thinking and her huge support network with her recovery.

 “One of the most important parts of recovery is to let people help you,” Joleen says.
 “Cancer is a huge monster, and you’ll need people to lean on.
-They will come out of the woodwork to help you.”
+They'll come out of the woodwork to help you.”

-Joleen urges everyone not to let fear get in the way of your health.
+Joleen urges everyone not to let fear get in the way of their health.